kutraleeswaran007/Kutraleeswaran_NM/README.md

 The chatbot is run running the AI_PHASE4.ipynb file in a jupyter notebook or in Google colab.

-Follow the AI_PHASE5.docx file for futher information.# Kutraleeswaran_NM
+Follow the AI_PHASE5.docx file for futher information.